 The College is proud to have been ranked 29th out of the 150 schools listed, based on the median ATAR scores for 2019.

-In a list of the Top 50 schools published in today’s West Australian newspaper, St Norbert College was the eighth top-performing WA Catholic school.
+In a list of the Top 50 schools published in today’s West Australian newspaper, St Norbert College was the 10th top-performing WA Catholic school.
 The College median ATAR was 83.4, up from 83.00 in 2018, compared to the State median ATAR of 81.

 College Dux Aldric Ratnasekera achieved an ATAR result of 99.45 while College Proxime Accessit Dawn Saji achieved 98.45.